alexrider94/alexrider94/README.md

 ##### 💬 Ask me about

-- 7 months of Nodejs Backend Development Experience
+- 3 months of React Developmet & 7 months of Nodejs Backend Development Experience
 - Bachelor of Software Engineering
 - Little experience with Python,C/C++,Java,Kotlin,Tensorflow with Mask-RCNN, MariaDB and MongoDB